Nnadijoshuac/telegram-dlmm-bot/PLAN.md

 ## 🎉 SUCCESS SUMMARY

-**The Saros DLMM Telegram Bot is now HACKATHON-READY!**
+**The Saros DLMM Telegram Bot is now HACKATHON-POLISHED!**

 - ✅ Bot created and validated
-- ✅ All commands working
+- ✅ All commands working (including new menu and alert commands)
 - ✅ Clean, production-ready code
 - ✅ Comprehensive error handling (crash-proof)
 - ✅ User-friendly interface with professional onboarding
-- ✅ Persistent storage (wallet addresses survive restarts)
+- ✅ Persistent storage (wallet addresses and alerts survive restarts)
-- ✅ Real data integration (live SOL price)
+- ✅ Real data integration (live SOL price with SDK simulation)
 - ✅ Organized command center with logical grouping
+- ✅ Interactive inline menu system with professional UX
+- ✅ Real-time price alerts with background monitoring
+- ✅ Loading states and callback feedback
 - ✅ Ready for hackathon demos and production use

 **Users can now interact with @saros_dlmm_v1_bot on Telegram!**